valassis-fcalle/savi-zx-bin/README.md

 Finally, allow direnv configuration file by running `direnv allow`.
 Now you have access to all the savi commands (they are only accessible once you cd into your SAVI home directory)

+## Create custom commands

+If you want to have your own commands, but do not wish to share with the rest of us (because you're ... you 🤣), you can create them within the `custom` folder under the `src` folder.
+Just remember to make them executable by running `chmod +x <path to your script>`so it can be executed from the command line.